Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Hausdorff dimension estimates

-With the same proof as the one of Theorem \ref{spectrum1}, the constrained transfer operator $\Lc_{N,s}$ has a spectral gap with the dominant eigenvalue $\lambda_{N,s}$.
+where The constrained operator $\Lc_{N,s}$ has a spectral gap with the dominant eigenvalue $\lambda_{N,s}$ as the proof goes the same as Theorem \ref{spectrum1}.

-We now use the fact that and we will consider open neighborhoods $U_n$ containing $I_{a,b}$ and which form an open cover for $E_N$.
-The approach is similar as the one classically performed for regular continued fractions, such as developed in Jarnik \cite{Jarnik}, Good \cite{Good}, or Fan--Liao--Wang--Wu \cite{FLWW:09}.
-We now obtain the following upper bound. \begin{prop} We have $\dim_H E_N \leq s$ for $s$ satisfying $N^2 \lambda_{N,s}=1$. \end{prop}
+Recall the fact that from \eqref{EN:limitset} and consider open neighborhoods containing fundamental sets $I_{a,b}$ which form an open cover for $E_N$.
+The approach is similar to the one classically performed for regular continued fractions, such as developed in Jarnik \cite{Jarnik}, Good \cite{Good}, or Fan--Liao--Wang--Wu \cite{FLWW:09}, for instance.
+We now obtain the following upper bound. \begin{prop} We have $\dim_H E_N \leq \min \{ s_2, 3s_1 \}, $ for $s_1$ satisfying $\lambda_{N,s_1}=1$ and $s_2$ satisfying $(N+1)^{2 s_2} \lambda_{N,s_2}=1$. \end{prop}

 \begin{proof} We fix $n$ and some point $(x,y) \in E_N$.
 First note that by taking the constant function $\mathbf{1}$.
-By the spectral gap property (see Remark \ref{rem:sg}), one has for some $\rho<1$ and, by the bounded distortion property from Lemma \ref{distortion} together with Lemma \ref{fundinterval},
+By the spectral gap property (see Remark \ref{rem:sg}), one has for some $\rho<1$.
+Also by Proposition \ref{prop:diameter} (and using the notation of its statement), one has $ \mathrm{diam}(I_{a,b}) \leq \frac{3}{q_n +q_{n-1}}$ and by Lemma \ref{distortion}, we have